Rolando-Barbella/trabajo-dev/README.md

 Errors related to amplify mock, could possoble be solve by deleting all mock files, then runnning `amplify mock` again

+If the backend still pointing at the fake enviroment, running `amplify pull` could help solve the problem

 ## Amplify UI library

 Main [page](https://ui.docs.amplify.aws/react/getting-started/installation)